kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

         /bin/sh /path_to_your_script/docker_stop.sh
     fi

-This script is called at shutdown also and will make sure that the whole setup is shut down cleanly.
+This script is called at shutdown also and the `else` part will make sure that the whole setup is shut down cleanly.
 In particular the database engine may not like to be suddenly killed.
 This way you're safe.

 In starting, the script `up.sh` will call the script `cron_build.sh` which populates the crontab file based on the template `cron.sh`.